RafalManka/LibGDX-Dagger2/README.md

 public @interface Screen {
 }
 ```

-Now declare your ScreenModule.
-I took mapHandler as an example of an object that is instantiated
+Next, declare your ScreenModule.
+For this example, I've chosen mapHandler, an object instantiated
-once per every screen, but depending on you requirements this can be something else entirely.
+once for every screen.
+However, based on your specific requirements, this could be a completely
+different object.

 ```java
 @Module
 public class ScreenModule {